-- Bringing animals into a Library building except those which are needed to assist persons with disabilities.
+- Bringing animals into a library building except those which are needed to assist persons with disabilities.

-- Harassment or assault of Library staff or users.
+- Harassment or assault of library staff or users.

 - Consumption of food, except in the cafeterias and/or designated lounge areas.

-- Smoking in Library buildings and in close proximity to library entrance ways.
+- Smoking in library buildings and in close proximity to library entrance ways.

-- Entering or being in a restricted area of the Library, remaining in the Library after closing or when requested to leave during an emergency exercise.
+- Entering or being in a restricted area of the library, remaining in the library after closing or when requested to leave during an emergency exercise.

-- Damage or defacement of Library buildings or equipment, inside or outside.
+- Damage or defacement of library buildings or equipment, inside or outside.

-- Refusal to abide by Library Conduct Regulations pertaining to matters of health, safety and security.
+- Refusal to abide by the Library Conduct Regulations pertaining to matters of health, safety and security.
 This would include restriction on stack access as appropriate in individual libraries.

 Breaches of the Library Conduct Regulations

 The library community consists of different user groups (students, members of the teaching, administrative and library staff, alumni, registered external members and members of the general public), whose conduct is covered in varying degrees by different University codes and policies.
-It is understood also that it is not possible to rely solely on these existing policies because they do not govern all the stated prohibited activities, and because the University's interests may be best served by an administrative procedure rather than a judicial one.
+It is also understood that it is not possible to rely solely on these existing policies because they do not govern all of the stated prohibited activities, and because the University's interests may be best served by an administrative procedure rather than a judicial one.
 For breaches relating to the Library Conduct Regulations, therefore, the following procedures will apply.

-A) Anyone who believes a breach under these regulations has been committed may initiate a complaint by bringing the matter to the attention of the Chief Librarian of the university, or designate.
+A) Anyone who believes a breach under these regulations has been committed may initiate a complaint by bringing the matter to the attention of the Chief Librarian of the University, or designate.